 - Alternative format: Register of Mandatory Licences for Mid Suffolk (PDF)

 Fire and amenity standards

-There are minimum fire standards that should be followed.
-These are minimum standards.
-They should be used as a guide only.
+There are fire standards that should be followed.
+These are minimum standards and should be used as a guide only.

-The actual provisions required will be dependent on a risk assessment.
-This will be carried out by a council officer.
+The actual provisions needed will depend on the findings of a risk assessment.
+This will be carried out by one of our officers.